KarimIO/Grindstone/roadmap.md

  - Cluster-Based Deferred

 ###Reflections
 Reflections will be integrated with both SSR and Parallax-Based Cubemaps.
-Some Cubemaps may be deferred, but this is option-added.
+Some Cubemaps may be generated and runtime, but this is option-added.
 Cubemap sizes should be optional, and geometry should have options for conditions to be rendered at.

 ###Alpha Stippling for Deferred
 On far away objects, transparent objects should be alpha-masked.